bocoup/jqfundamentals.com/content/jquery-basics/index.md

 Implicit iteration means that jQuery automatically iterates over all the elements in a selection when you call a setter method on that selection.
-This means that, when you want to do something to all of the elements in a selection, you don't have to call a setter method on every item in your selection -- you just call the method on the selection itself, and jQuery iterates over the elements for you.
+This means that, when you want to do something to all of the elements in a selection, you don't have to call a setter method on every item in your selection &mdash;
+you just call the method on the selection itself, and jQuery iterates over the elements for you.